Dr Lyra L'Estrange

 Keywords

-trauma-aware education, trauma-informed, adverse childhood experiences, diversity in education, neuroscience, early childhood
+trauma-aware education, trauma-informed, adverse childhood experiences, social justice, neuroscience, early childhood, diversity in education

 Qualifications